Boston Run & Haskell Run Trails

 At A Glance

 Park at the Happy Days Lodge and take in the forested (namely birches, beeches, oaks) Boston Run Trail.
 It crisscrosses the Cuyahoga River watershed for those with a moderate hiking skill level.
 Then make sure you find its easier sister trail, Haskell Run, which offers a pair of bridges, the Mater Dolorosa Cemetery, a wildly diverse array of wildflowers, and ramps.
 Please note that picking wildflowers and ramps is prohibited.
+Boston Run NPS Map

-What Makes It Great
+What Makes it Great

 Haskell Run offers a quick 30-40-minute creek valley hike with a pair of cool wooden bridges; Boston Run offers a 3-plus mile hike of moderate skill, layered with beech, dogwood, low-lying meadows and creekbeds.
 There is plenty of wildlife to take in here on both trails, including smaller woodland creatures like squirrels, chipmunks, and all varieties of birds including woodpeckers.
 They’re all a big reason why these trails tend to get busy.
 To that end, nothing is better than tackling these trails on a fair-weathered, early-weekend morning.

-Who is Going to Love It
+Who Is Going to Love It

 There’s broad appeal to all levels of hikers here, between both trails.
 Most of the trail is sure-footed; if you have good boots and good weather, you’re likely to linger on the trails to take in all the sights.
 Having Happy Days Lodge nearby means that trails and special events of all variety can be linked together.
 Sightseers will love it, too; though some portions of Boston Run might not be for folks with knee/hip or mobility issues.
 It’s worth some reconnaissance before you bring non-hiker seniors along with you on that trail, just as a heads-up.